Climate Change Materiality Assessment

 Conclusion: Charting a Cohesive Climate Change Strategy

 The ever-evolving landscape of climate change necessitates insurers to have the most accurate tools and information at their disposal.
 The confluence of ORSA, EU Taxonomy, NMHI’s detailed climate scenario data, and initial insights from the IPCC paves the way for a cohesive, informed, and sustainable approach to navigating the challenges of climate change.
-This also facilitates the implementation of materiality assessment processes that leverage on existing risk management approaches, which enables sustainability reporting in accordance with CSRD and ESRS.
+This also facilitates the implementation of the climate change materiality assessment processes that leverage on existing risk management approaches, which enables sustainability reporting in accordance with CSRD and ESRS.

 For more information, please contact: